LiberTEM/LiberTEM/docs/source/gsoc.rst

 Installation
 ~~~~~~~~~~~~

-Please see `our documentation <https://libertem.github.io/LiberTEM/install.html>`_ for details!
-Forking our repository, cloning the fork and `installing the clone <https://libertem.github.io/LiberTEM/install.html#installing-from-a-git-clone>`_ are the recommended setup if you will be contributing significant amounts of code.
-Our `page on contributing <contributing.html>`_ has some -- still incomplete -- information that can help you get started with development.
+Please see our :ref:`installation` instructions for details!
+Forking our repository, cloning the fork and :ref:`installing from a git clone` are the recommended setup if you will be contributing significant amounts of code.
+Our :ref:`contributing` page has some -- still incomplete -- information that can help you get started with development.

 Currently, we are still working on getting suitable sample files online.
 Please contact us to get interesting sample data to work on!